centrahq/api-documentation/source/guides/soap-api/cookbook/7-orders-retail-4-order-shipped.md

 In most cases retail orders will only reserve the payment until the order is shipped.
 When the order is shipped the payment must be "captured".

-The `<capture>yes</capture>` will capture if it's possible to performa a capture on this order.
+The `<capture>yes</capture>` will capture if it's possible to perform a capture on this order.
 If its not possible or the order has already been captured it has no effect.
 This makes it possible for you to always send `<capture>yes</capture>` when a shipment has been shipped without having to figure out if this order has already been captured.

 ## Request